Tenuo LangGraph Integration

 Wire Code Support

-For direct exception handling in nodes (using @authorize_node), all TenuoError exceptions include canonical wire codes:
+For programmatic error handling, all TenuoError exceptions include canonical wire codes:

 from tenuo.exceptions import TenuoError, ConstraintViolation